 Be cautious and alert when using a scraper.
-They can be a dangerous device that causes serious injury if you are careless with it.
+They can be a dangerous device that causes serious injury if you are careless with them.
 Always retract or replace the blade cover when not in use.

 Before scraping any window or glass surface, wash off any dirt or grime on it.
 Once the window has been cleaned, soap the surface before you use the scraper.

 Now that you know the basics, let’s get down to the cleaning.

 Step 2.
 Soap up the window using a window washer.
 The glass must be wet before scraping.

 Step 3.
 Scrape the sides before scraping the centre.

 Step 4.
 Scrape only the wet portions of the glass.
 Scrape only in the forward direction.

 The do’s and don’ts

 Here are some handy tips from our window cleaning trainers: